-But we spent the whole day kayaking the beautiful Orange River and would have called it a great outing even if 20 sea cows hadn™t floated around our kayak.
+But we spent the whole day kayaking on the beautiful Orange River and would have called it a great outing even if 20 sea cows hadn’t floated around our kayak.

-Manatee Park in Fort Myers is one of those places where a power plants discharges warm water, creating a cozy spa for manatees avoiding the winter-chilled Gulf waters.
-If the water in the Gulf is below 68 degrees, you™re likely to see manatees gathering in the canal used by the Florida Power and Light plant.
+Fort Myers Manatee Park is one of those places where a power plants discharges warm water, creating a cozy spa for manatees avoiding the winter-chilled Gulf waters.
+If the water in the Gulf is below 68 degrees, you’re likely to see manatees gathering in the canal used by the Florida Power and Light plant.
 (Manatees are more likely to be present November to March.)

-Nine years ago, Lee County made it easier for manatee lovers to gather by building this popular and free park, with extensive viewing areas, butterfly gardens, educational exhibits, playgrounds and restrooms.
+A decade ago, Lee County made it easier for manatee lovers to gather by building the popular and free Manatee Park, with extensive viewing areas, butterfly gardens, educational exhibits, playgrounds and restrooms.
 There are videos about manatees and seasonal talks by manatee experts.

 A little further from the source of the water, there is shallower, calmer area where you can see the entirety of individual manatees.

-Don™t miss two exhibits ar Manatee Park – an audio stream piped from underwater where you can hear manatees communicating and, hilariously enough, farting.
+Don’t miss two exhibits at Fort Myers Manatee Park – an audio stream piped from underwater where you can hear manatees communicating and, hilariously enough, farting.
 Next to it is a polarized glass panel that allows you to better look into the water.
-(Bring your polarized sunglasses!)
+(Better yet: Bring your own polarized sunglasses!)